cornell-zhang/datuner/README.md

    * Tune VTR

-     We chose to use "k6_frac_N10_mem32K_40nm.xml" VTR FPGA architecture by default.
-If users want to use another architecture, tune_vtr.py (under scripts/eda_flows/vtr) can be modified accordingly.
+     The default VTR FPGA architecture is "k6_frac_N10_mem32K_40nm.xml".
+If users want to use another architecture, tune_vtr.py (under datuner/scripts/eda_flows/vtr) can be modified accordingly.

      To tune VTR, please make sure that "TOOL_PATH" points to vtr_flow_holder in vtr.py.